Skip to main content

 • The residents provide direct patient care, under the supervision of expert faculty in clinical diagnosis and management.
 Activities include:

-• Primary vision care for well, at-risk, visually-impaired, and developmentally-disabled infants and children.
+• Primary vision care for well, at-risk, visually impaired, and/or developmentally disabled infants and children.

 • Evaluating patients with ocular motility, accommodative, and visual information processing deficits and then providing optometric care as well as any multidisciplinary referrals.